-If you are new to cyber security, and overwhelmed by where to focus, here are a few tips to consider before you start.
+If you’re new to cyber security and want to implement a program, but aren’t sure where to focus your efforts, here are five tips to consider before you start.

 1. Choose a Framework Over a Compliance Checklist